lari/firebase-ga4-app-measurement-protobuf/README.md

 ## Usage

-Once you have obtain a raw request body to `app-measurement.com/a` you can decompress it by first unzipping it and then decoding the Protocol buffers.
+Once you have obtain a raw request body to `app-measurement.com/a` you can decode it by first unzipping it and then decoding the Protocol buffers.

 ### Decode a request body using protocol buffer compiler